 Ready to play outside?
 Shaving cream and LEGOS messy play will captivate your audience of little people at home.
+This preschool sensory bin does get a little messy, but it is nothing that a hose and some water can wash away.

 Shaving cream and LEGOS are hot commodities here.
 So when the two collide, it makes a messy play sensation!

-The boys built, explored new textures, and got messy.
-Pure childhood bliss.
+The boys built, explored new textures, and got messy—pure childhood bliss.

 RELATED: Looking for ideas this summer?
 Don’t miss this FREE DOWNLOAD to help get water play started.

-So grab the bucket of Duplos, and raid the bathroom for some shaving cream!
+So grab the bucket of Duplos, and raid the bathroom for shaving cream!
 Let’s make a memory as we learn through play.

 RELATED: Want to start a sensory bin with your toddler?
 This step-by-step guide to sensory play is so helpful.